codefresh-io/docs.codefresh.io/_docs/testing/unit-tests.md

 {% endraw %}
 {% endhighlight %}

 This technique is best used for a very small subset of unit tests that check the overall well being of a Docker image.
-The bulk of the tests should be executed outside the Docker build process as we will see in the next sections:
+The bulk of the tests should be executed outside the Docker build process as we will see in the next sections.

 ## Running Unit tests using an external Docker image